 If you are visiting someone you care for, we recommend you follow the NHS guidance on hygiene

 You might also want to think of equipment that might help the person you care for manage independently during this time.
 The Carers Trust Heart of England can offer information and advice about equipment - 024 7663 2972.

-There is guidance on the Government website about living with vulnerable adults when symptoms might be present in a household.
 There are also rules around self-isolation when symptoms are present within a household.